 A vehicle value protection agreement (agreement) is a contract that provides benefits when an owner of a vehicle replaces the vehicle at trade-in, when the vehicle is stolen, or after an adverse event that lowers the value of the vehicle.
-An agreement is declared to not be insurance or subject to regulation as insurance if offered in compliance with the bill.
+An agreement that complies with the act is not insurance and is not subject to regulation as insurance.

 A person who provides an agreement (provider) is prohibited from conditioning the extension of credit, the terms of credit, or the terms of a vehicle sale or lease upon the purchase of an agreement.
 To be issued, an agreement must:

 - Provide a benefit to the consumer upon the trade-in, total loss, or unrecovered theft of a covered vehicle;

 - Identify the administrator or provider, the seller, the consumer, and the terms of the sale;